Albert Bogle

-Albert Orr Bogle (born 1949) is a minister of the Church of Scotland.
+Albert Orr Bogle (born 1949) is a former minister of the Church of Scotland.
 On 25 October 2011 he was nominated to be Moderator of the General Assembly of the Church of Scotland for 2012-2013; he was duly formally elected as Moderator on 19 May 2012 - the first day of the General Assembly's week-long annual session.

 Background

 Bogle was ordained as a minister of the Church of Scotland in 1981 and inducted to St Andrew's Parish Church in Bo’ness, Scotland.
 In 2015 he demitted his charge at Bo'ness to become a Pioneer Minister of Sanctuary First www.sanctuaryfirst.org.uk.
 He continues to pioneer this worldwide ministry.
 He is married to Martha; the couple have a son and daughter.

 He was born in Glasgow in 1949 and was educated at Woodside Secondary School, Glasgow.
 Following a career in banking (prior to 1975), he studied for a Bachelor of Divinity degree at the University of Glasgow.
 Prior to his ordination, he spent a year as Probationer at Cardonald Parish Church, Glasgow.
 He also studied part-time (1996–1998) at the University of Edinburgh for a postgraduate Master of Theology degree.